-The Genealogy Collection is located in its own room on the north east side of the second floor of the Alvin Sherman Library next to the Reference Department.
+The Genealogy Collection is located on the west side second floor of the Alvin Sherman Library.
 This collection was given as gift to Nova Southeastern University by the Genealogical Society of Broward County in 2007.
 These books and periodicals are identified with the following locations in NovaCat:

 If desired, you can limit your search to both these collections in NovaCat by selecting the following location: Sherman Library Genealogy Collection